Index of Learning Styles

 Active Reflective

 Active learners learn by doing something with information.
 They prefer to process information by talking about it and trying it out.
 They like discussing, applying, or explaining it to others.
-Reflective learners learn by about information.
+Reflective learners learn by thinking about information.
 They prefer to think things through and understand things before acting.

 The sensing/intuitive continuum: how do you prefer to take in information?